packersblogger/packersblogger.github.io/_posts/2019-11-6-stevespicksweek10.md

 **SJW:**Cleveland

 I really don’t like Freddie Kitchens.
-I’m still amazed this guy was offered a head coaching job, but I do think they win this game and cover the points – have this feeling like Buffalo won’t
+I’m still amazed this guy was offered a head coaching job, but I do think they win this game and cover the points – have this feeling like Buffalo won’t score much so Baker and the gang should be fine putting up their 14-17 points in this one and covering the 2.5.

 ## **Kansas City Chiefs** (-6.0,-260) | -105 | o(49.0,-115) at
 ## **Tennessee Titans** (6.0,+215) | -115 | u(49.0,-105)